 Can I visit if there is an outbreak in the care home?

 Yes, but only in exceptional situations.
 This would include residents who are approaching the end of their life or residents who may be very distressed or disorientated.
-Another exception that would be made in the event of an outbreak would be essential care givers/partners who have been providing on-going support which should not be discontinued.
+Another exception that would be made in the event of an outbreak would be that essential care givers/partners should carry on visiting.

 I haven’t seen my loved one for a long time – what might I expect?